Is It Safe to Drink Bathroom Tap Water? Here’s What You Should Know – It's Not About Nutrition

 Save This Recipe

-Now, I’m not usually one to pick a hill to die on… but this?
-This became a full-blown household debate.
+Now, I’m usually not the type to make mountains out of molehills, but this?
+Oh, it has sparked more than one heated kitchen-table debate.
 Is bathroom tap water really safe to drink?
-Or is it one of those things we can do, but probably shouldn’t?
+Or is this just one of those things — like eating leftover pizza you left out overnight — that we can get away with, but really (let’s be honest) probably shouldn’t?

 Tap Water: Same Source, Different Journey